metalstormbass/Cloudguard_Workload_Serverless/README.md

 ## Check Point CSPM

 Open Check Point CSPM and navigate to the "Serverless" option.
 Select "Serverless Assets" and click on the function "CPWorkloadTask-dev-CPWorkloadTask".
-This is what you will see:
+This is what you will see: <br><br>
 ![](images/function2.PNG)

-To enable the FSP to Auto Protect and Block on Detect, enable to two sliders.
+To enable the FSP to Auto Protect and Block on Detect, enable to two sliders. <br><br>

 ![](images/fspblock.PNG)